 Some apps target bullying and work across social media to help parents monitor how their child is using the various platforms.

 It's worth checking device compatibility.
 That not only means that the app works on your child's phone but it can be controlled via yours, even if they're on different operating systems.

 How much does smartphone parental control software cost?

 Cell phone parental controls programs are subscription based, meaning you have to pay either a monthly or annual fee to continue using that program.
-You often must also purchase this subscription for each device you wish to monitor, though there are a few apps that will give you multiple licenses for a decent price.
+Apps often have different prices depending on how many devices you wish to monitor.

-You can expect to pay around $60 per year for a single user licence from a decent smartphone parental control program.
-There are some programs that charge over $100 per user license for a year’s access, but we’ve found many lower cost options that are easier to use and come with more than one license and more features.
-Our favorite is Mobicip.
+You can expect to pay at least $15 per year for a single user licence from a decent smartphone parental control program.
+There are some programs that charge over $100 per user license for a year’s access, but the range of options is vast, with affordable apps sitting alongside more powerful tools that work with a wider range of hardware.